pflanze/chjize/README.md

     #   my fingerprint (A54A1D7CA1F94C866AC81A1F0FA5B21104EDB072, feel
     #   free to google it) if you don't have a trust path to the key.
     # You can also do the more paranoid verification of running the
-    #   script lines shown by the above command (those lines starting
+    #   script lines shown by the above command (the lines starting
-    #   with a "$"), and verifying that you get the same output as shown.
+    #   with a `$`), and verifying that you get the same output as shown.

 Once you trust that the source is mine, run: